KorfLab/algorithms/README.md

 ## longestorf ##

 Translate each sequence and provide a translation with the longest open reading frame.
 There should be an option to do 3- or 6-frame translations.
+The output is peptide sequence.

 Inputs